mage-os/mage-os-website/src/pages/blog/mage-os-update-2022-week-7.md

 ### Magento and Adobe Commerce Support

-During the last Magento Open Source Task Force meeting we discussed the lack of publicly available long term support information for both Adobe Commerce as well as Magento Open Source.
+During the last Magento Open Source Task Force meeting we discussed the lack of publicly available long term support information for both Adobe Commerce and Magento Open Source.
 Adobe members of the task force agreed that should be made available and stated they would look into it.

 ### Docker Hub Username